janchj/daily-calendar/readme.md

 ## To run the application

-From any browser, invoke the function "layOutDay" with a valid list of events.
+From any browser load the page "index.html" and invoke the function "layOutDay" from the console with a valid list of events.
 > `layOutDay([{start: 30, end: 150},{start: 540, end: 600},{start: 560, end: 620},{start: 610, end: 670}])`